BuddyX

 How do I create a photo sharing website?

-Set up WordPress, add the BuddyX theme for member profiles and activity, and install MediaVerse for photo and video uploads and galleries.
-Choose public or private depending on your community, then seed the first galleries.
+Set up WordPress, add the BuddyX theme for member profiles and activity, and install MediaVerse or MediaPress for photo and video uploads and galleries.
+Choose public or private depending on your community, configure your storage offloading, then seed the first galleries.

 What is a good free way to build my own photo sharing website?

-BuddyX is free on WordPress.org and gives you the community layer; you pay only for hosting and a domain, plus a media plugin like MediaVerse for the galleries.
+BuddyX is free on WordPress.org and gives you the community layer.
+BuddyPress is also free.
+You pay only for hosting and a domain, plus a media plugin like MediaVerse or MediaPress for the galleries.
+Storage offloading to Cloudflare R2 adds a few dollars per month once you grow past a few gigabytes.

 Can I make a private photo sharing site for a group?